MicrosoftDocs/query-docs/query-languages/dax/naturalleftouterjoin-function-dax.md

 ---
 # NATURALLEFTOUTERJOIN

-Performs a join of the LeftTable with the RightTable.
-The tables are joined on common columns (by name) in the two tables.
-If the two tables have no common column names, an error is returned.
+Performs a join of the LeftTable with the RightTable by using the Left Outer Join semantics.

 ## Syntax